Fungal Nail Infections - Treatment Overview

 Your doctor will prescribe a topical or oral antibiotic if you get a bacterial infection along with the fungal infection.

 Some people are not sure whether they want to use antifungal pills because of the side effects.

 - Nail Infection: Should I Take Antifungal Pills?

-If you have a condition such as diabetes that might complicate a minor foot injury or infection, your doctor may suggest treating a fungal nail infection, even if it
+If you have a condition such as diabetes that might complicate a minor foot injury or infection, your doctor may suggest treating a fungal nail infection, even if it doesn't bother you.

 Combining nail removal with antifungal creams or pills is likely to be more effective than using one of these treatments alone.

 If you have a mild fungal infection or are concerned about the risks of oral antifungal medicine, consider using a topical treatment, such as Lamisil or Penlac.

 Even after treatment, your nails may still look irregular in shape and appearance.
 It can take a year or longer before they return to normal.

 Fungal nail infections often come back.